Become AID mentor!

 There are two types of mentors:

 - PLEASE NOTE: Every year too many students sign up to become a BSc mentor.
 Therefore we do a draw of the mentor couples that signed up.
 After your registration, you will receive a message when the draw for BSc mentors has been completed and whether your couple has been drawn.
+The registration for BSc mentors will close on May 21st.

-- MSc mentors: a MSc-group consists of master students from all over the world.
+- MSc mentors: an MSc-group consists of master students from all over the world.
 Dutch and international students are mixed into a group.
 It is your job to make them feel at home in Wageningen, in the Dutch culture and to make their start in Wageningen as easy and nice as possible.
 You can also be a MSc mentor even if you are still studying your Bachelors, as you do not need to know anything about the MSc, because this is explained on the Study Day.

 Responsibilities of being a mentor